Posts Tagged ‘Associational Copy’

 • Bloch, Robert.
 Midnight Pleasures.
 Doubleday, 1987.
 First edition hardback, a Fine copy in a Fine dust jacket, inscribed by Bloch: “Yours Truly, Robert Bloch!”
 Short story collection.

 • Bloch, Robert.
 The Opener of the Way.
 Arkham House, 1945.
 First edition hardback, a Near Fine+ copy with slight bumping at head and heel, slight wear in letters of spine, bookstore sticker to bottom of inner front cover, and a few touches of wear to boards, in a Near Fine- dust jacket with abrasion rub down right front fold edge, slight wear at head, slight loss at points, and slight dust soiling to rear cover, with auction sticker laid in, inscribed by Bloch: “To Charles R./Tanner with best wishes,/Robert Bloch, 1948.”
 What the people doing the Heritage description didn’t note (and possibly didn’t know) was that Charles R. Tanner was a fellow contemporary pulp writer (both had work in Amazing Stories), most famously of “Tumithak of the Corridors,” which appeared in Isaac Asimov’s Before the Golden Age.
 Flanagan, Robert Bloch: A Bio-Bibliography, page 49.
 Joshi, Sixty Years of Arkham House 10.
 Currey, page 46.
 Derleth, Thirty Years of Arkham House 10.
 Jaffery, Horrors and Unpleasantries 10.
 Nielsen, Arkham House Books: A Collector’s Guide 10 (also #23 on the Most Valuable list).
 Locke, Spectrum of Fantasy, page 36.
 Bleiler, Guide to Supernatural Fiction, 209.
 Chalker/Owings, pages 22-23.
 Kemp, The Anthem Series, page 299-300.
 I’d been looking for a signed copy of this for quite a while.
 (In fact, about a decade ago I negotiated with John Pelan for the copy inscribed to him after he needed to pay for unexpected cat surgery, but we couldn’t agree on a price.)
-As a signed copy it was probably above market, but as an association copy it was cheap.
-(For an association copy signed to Robert Bloch, see this.)
+As a signed copy it was probably above market, but as an associational copy it was cheap.
+(For an associational copy signed to Robert Bloch, see this.)

 • Bloch, Robert.
 Out Of My Head.
 NESFA Press, 1986.
 First edition hardback, #371 of 800 hardback copies, a Fine copy in a Fine dust jacket, signed by Bloch.
 Chalker/Owings, page 303.
 Replaces an equally perfect unsigned copy in my collection.